Documentation / F.A.Q. and Best Practice

 How many runs depends on your site, and what you want to collect.
 Pat told us about how he is doing five runs when testing for Chrome.
 Hitting a URL 3-5 times is often ok when you want to fetch timing metrics, but increasing to 7-11 can give better values.
 Start low and if you see a lot of variations between runs, increase until you get some solid values.

-Getting timing metrics is one thing, but it’s also important to collect how your page is built.
-You need to keep track of the size of pages, how many synchronously loaded JavaScript you have and so on.
+Getting timing metrics is one thing, but it's also important to collect how your page is built.
+You need to keep track of the size of pages, how much synchronously loaded JavaScript you have, and so on.
 For that kind of information you only need one run per URL.

 You should also try out our new setup with WebPageReplay.